Enquire

 Lioness lying on her back in Balule Game Reserve

-• Daily game drives and walking safaris with experienced rangers are the best way to spot the Big Five and learn first-hand about the local ecosystem.
+• Daily game drives with experienced rangers are the best way to spot the Big Five and learn first-hand about the local ecosystem.
 In Balule, the rangers can track animals off-road to provide the best sightings (this is not allowed in Kruger National Park).

 • Several lodges offer day trips to the nearby Blyde River Canyon, the third-largest canyon on the planet.
 It’s a break from the bush life in the Greater Kruger and certainly a bucket list destination.